Change tracking speed setting

 # Enable/disable secondary tab

 How to install and use Magic Trackpad Control Panel:

 Step 1: Download Magic Trackpad Control Panel zip from here and extract the same on to the desktop to get Trackpad Control Panel folder.

 Step 2: Open Trackpad Control Panel folder, double-click padset-0.3.exe file.
 This exe file has no user interface.
 So, simply double-click to execute the file.

-Step 3: Next step is to run Trackpad Control Panel.exe file.
+Step 3: The next step is to run the Trackpad Control Panel.exe file.
 When the Trackpad Control Panel is running you will see a small icon in the taskbar notification area.
 Right-click on the icon and select Show Customizer option to view Magic Trackpad Control Panel settings.

 Step 4: Move the scroll bar to adjust tracking speed, double-click speed, and scrolling speed settings.
 You can enable or disable one finger and two finder gestures by checking or unchecking an option.
 We recommend enabling Load at startup option.

-Step 5: Once done, click Apply button to save the settings.
+Step 5: Once done, click the Apply button to save the settings.